-Call or text Chris on his cell at 505-860-3197 or call our office at 505-801-7500 anytime you have a question.
+Call or text Chris on his cell at 505-860-3197, or call our office at 505-801-7500 anytime you have a question.
 Our email address is info@compasswestoutfitters.com if you prefer to email us.
 Our home and mailing address is:

-Compass West Outfitters, LLC PO Box 123 Pinon, NM 88344
+Compass West Outfitters, LLC Po Box 123 Pinon NM 88344

-Please note, this is our office, not necessarily the location closest to your hunt when looking at driving directions/airports.
+Please note that this is our office, not necessarily the location closest to your hunt when looking at driving directions/airports.

-Please always leave a name and a phone number in your message as we don't always have your personal information with us.
-We are very good about returning phone calls, but please remember that during hunting season we are in very remote areas and may only be able to retrieve our messages every couple of days as many of the areas we hunt still lack cell phone service.
+Please always leave a name and a phone number in your message, as we don't always have your personal information with us.
+We are very good about returning phone calls, but please remember that during hunting season, we are in very remote areas and may only be able to retrieve our messages every couple of days, as many of the areas we hunt still lack cell phone service.
 Please call the office in hunting season first!

-The following is information we hope you find useful when preparing for your hunt:
+The following is information we hope you find helpful when preparing for your hunt:

 Deposits: Your deposit is due within 14 days of booking or the draw.
-We accept check, personal check, cashier's check or money order.
+We accept checks, personal checks, cashier's checks, or money orders.
 Checks can be made payable to "Compass West Outfitters, LLC".

 Cancelation policy: Your deposit is refunded (less a handling fee of 15% of the total cost) only if you can fill your spot with a new hunter.
 No-shows will be charged the full amount.
-We HIGHLY recommend our hunters carry trip insurance.
-You can consult with your insurance agent to learn how to obtain trip insurance.
+We HIGHLY recommend that our hunters carry trip insurance.
+You can consult your insurance agent to learn how to obtain trip insurance.
 You can also check out this link https://globalrescue.com/compasswestoutfitters/index.html The cancel for anything policy will cover, "anything".

-All disputes over billing will be handled by the San Juan County court in New Mexico between March 1st and August 15th.
+All disputes over billing will be handled by the Otero County court in New Mexico between March 1st and August 15th.

 Final Payments: Final payment is due no later than 60 days before your hunt date.
-If you are less than 60 days out please call us to arrange your payment.
+If you are less than 60 days out, please call us to arrange your payment.
 If you have a balance due when you arrive in New Mexico, it MUST BE PAID IN CASH BEFORE YOU HUNT.
-No checks will be accepted in camp have cash.
+No checks will be accepted in camp; have cash.

-Included in Package Price: White Sands hunts - all legal hunting time (usually2.5 days).
-McGregor hunts usually 2 days with a scout day on Friday.
-Off range hunts are 5 days, 400\$ per day add on if needed.
+Included in Package Price: White Sands, Mc Gregor (ON BASE) hunts - all legal hunting time (usually 2.5 days).
+McGregor hunts are 2 days.
+Off-range hunts are 5 days, 400\$ per day, add-on if needed.
 No Oryx hunts include any meals or lodging.
 We will make recommendations for the areas closest to your hunt if you like.

-Stallion Range: Socorro, NM for hotels and plan to fly into Albuquerque.
+Stallion Range: Socorro, NM, for hotels and plan to fly into Albuquerque.